 Hololens, the augmented reality based device developed by Microsoft, will have a huge impact on fields from medical education to architecture and engineering.
 It could help medical students do dissections for many hours a day from any angles without the formaldehyde smell.
 Imagine studying anatomy by literally looking at 3D body parts in front of your eyes!

 The company also introduced its own wearable, Microsoft Band.
 It targets people who want to live a healthier and more balanced life.
 Those, who want to achieve their health and fitness goals by tracking heart rate, exercise, calorie burn and sleep quality.
 At the same time, users can be productive with email, text, and calendar alerts on the wrist.
+Although, they cancelled the product later.

 The tech company has been developing its artificial intelligence-based IBM Watson supercomputer, which has been used in oncology to assist medical decision-making.
 It proved the clear benefits of such a system by making diagnoses and treatment cheaper and more efficient.
 Another development, IBM’s Medical Sieve project aims to diagnose most lesions with a smart software.
 It leaves room for radiologists to focus on the most important cases instead of checking hundreds of images every day.